INDEPENDENT CURATION

 March 30 - April 20, 2025

-No Call No Show Gallery, Boston
+No Call No Show Gallery, Boston, MA

 LOVER is a video, sound, and sculpture installation introducing emergent works by Leah Piepgras.
 Moving towards “a new mythology for restoration and healing”, the show invokes reverence for nature in response to recovery processes, embodied sensory experiences, and the poetics of erotic love.
 In LOVER, Piepgras deepens her connection to sunlight, a source which tethers us to the cosmos and grants our survival.
 Studied scientifically as both particle and wave, light presents dualities that pass through us, calling into question our physical being.
 LOVER’s hypnotic video projections echo this quality.
 As particles dance, humans entwine, sprawl, and reach, and a wanderer treads barefoot through streams, each body exists doubly as a touchable form and as mere light.